435-590-9498

 Galaxies, star-birth & star-death nebulae

-H2G2 Eponym: Vroomfondel's is Majikthese's barely helpful assistant-philosopher who likes to damand things like "the total absence of solid facts" which
+H2G2 Eponym: Vroomfondel's is Majikthise's barely helpful assistant-philosopher who likes to demand things like "the total absence of solid facts" which

-would curtail the abilty of science to understand the natural world.
+would curtail the ability of science to understand the natural world.

-Analogy: In the end, the philosphers realize there's money and fame in publically maligning what science can and can't know.
-The irony of anti-science advocates going on chat-shows (their broadcasts made possible by satellites adjusted for relativistic effects) are not lost on us, in a world of science-hating, cell phone users.
-We also see a more direct comentary on the silly tiff between professional and amateur stronomers (described above).
-"Push-to" technology allows for paring a smart phone to the hidden computer on-board John Dowell telescopes.
-This dual capability ensures success for both precise data entry of the professional, AND good intuitive aim of the amateur.
+Analogy: In the end, the philosophers realize there's money and fame in publicly maligning what science can and can't know.
+The irony of anti-science advocates going on chat-shows (their broadcasts made possible by satellites adjusted for relativistic effects) are not lost on us, in a world of science-hating cell phone users.
+We also see a more direct commentary on the silly tiff between professional and amateur astronomers (described above).
+"Push-to" technology allows for pairing a smart phone to the hidden computer onboard John Dowell telescopes.
+This dual capability ensures success for both precise data entry of the professional AND good intuitive aim of the amateur.

 Picture